gazebosim/docs/tutorials/sensor/sensor_demo.md

 </sensor>
 ```

-The sensor is usually added to one of the links of our model, we added it under the `chassis` link.
-Let's describe the tags. `<always_on>` if true the sensor will always be updated according to the update rate.`<update_rate>` the frequency at which the sensor data is generated. `<visualize>` if true the sensor is visualized in the GUI. `<topic>` name of the topic on which data is published.
+The sensor is usually added to one of the links of our model, we added
+ it under the `chassis` link.
+Let's describe the tags.
+ `<always_on>` if true the sensor will always be updated
+ according to the update rate.
+ `<update_rate>` the frequency at which the sensor data is generated.
+ `<visualize>` if true the sensor is visualized in the GUI.
+ `<topic>` name of the topic on which data is published.

+**Note:** Not all the tags are supported for all sensors yet.

 ### Read data from IMU